cms66/rpi-iot/README.md

 # The rpi-iot project
 The aim of this project is to provide a set of scripts and supporting files to help with initial setup and security of a Raspberry Pi (using the latest Raspbian image, with a focus on the lite version).
-After initial setup there is a menu based system for extending capabilities including additional hardware (GPIO hats, camera etc.), image processing and for users with multiple RPi's, network file sharing and setup of a cluster of RPi's for parallel processing (targeted at home/school use for IoT).
+After initial setup there is a menu based system for extending capabilities including additional hardware (GPIO hats, camera etc.), image processing and for users with multiple RPi's, network file sharing and setup of a cluster of RPi's for parallel processing (targeted at home/school use for IoT and AI projects).

 More detailed instructions and information about the project are available [here](../../wiki/The-rpi-iot-project).